 After seeing the cross heal, he converts to Catholicism.
 However, he then falls afoul of Julien, the next Roman Emperor (the half-brother of Constatine).
 Emperor Julien wanted to sacrifice a few pagans, which Cyriaque, who by then is the Bishop of Jeruselem, refuses.
 He is again brutally tortured, and killed, along with his mother.

 The church is interesting in that it has never been completed, due to a lack of funds.
 It was slightly damaged in World War II, but reconstruction has picked up in recent years.
-It is believed Joan of Arc prayed here on her way to fight the English, and there is a statue of her inside the church.
-As with most churches in France, the church is free to enter.

 5) Maison Romane

 Steps away from the César tower and the church is the Maison Romane.
 Constructed in the 11th century, the Maison Romane is one of the oldest buildings in Provins.